Secure, Compliant, and Verifiable AI Chatbots for State AgenciesCPE Credit Eligible Webinar · Dec 10, 2025 · 1:00-2:00pm ET

 Also, keep the chatbot’s knowledge base current with the latest policies, troubleshooting guides, and system updates.
 An outdated database can lead to incorrect responses and lower user trust.

 Introducing an AI chatbot changes how IT workflows operate.
-IT staff need to know how to configure and manage the chatbot, while end-users must learn how to use it for common tasks.
+Staff should understand how to run and maintain the chatbot, while end-users just need enough familiarity to handle their usual requests.

 IT staff is responsible for overseeing the chatbot, so their training should focus on setup, maintenance, and troubleshooting.